 The Acting Ensemble provides the opportunity for students to minister through drama in a variety of settings.
 Students will learn to adapt biblical themes through various techniques such as improvisation, creative writing and script adaptation.
 This course must be taken in three semesters for ongoing skill development and practice.

-TECHNICAL THEATRE PRODUCTION
+TECHNICAL THEATRE PRODUCTION I

-This course will give students an introduction and overview of theory and practice in the design and use of scenic elements, stage properties, lighting, sound, costuming and makeup.
+This course will give students an introduction, overview of theory and practice as well as hands on experience in the areas of scenic, sound and lighting design.